 Careers and employability

-Study Drama at Manchester and you will come away with the skills and knowledge you need to work in the creative and other industries.
+University of Manchester drama students graduate with the skills to work in the creative industries and in other career paths.

 - interpreting and critically analysing theatre, performance and film;